Read our frequently asked questions about Advanced Teacher Status.

 Your mentor should be a more experienced colleague working in your organisation or network.
 If you would prefer to nominate a mentor outside your organisation or network, SET may be able to help arrange this.

-Your portfolio will be reviewed the month following the official submission date.
-You should be notified of your result in the month following the review of your portfolio.
+Your workbook will be reviewed the month following the official submission date.
+You should be notified of your result in the month following the review of your workbook.

-46. What happens if I’m not successful?
-Can I re-submit my portfolio?
+35. What happens if I’m not successful?
+Can I re-submit my workbook?

-If your portfolio does not meet the criteria, you will be given detailed feedback from your reviewer.
-You will have an opportunity to re-submit your portfolio, once you have added the additional evidence required.
+If your workbook does not meet the criteria, you will be given detailed feedback from your reviewer.
+You will have an opportunity to re-submit your workbook, once you have added the additional evidence required.

 36. How can I apply for additional support?